National Board Certification (NBC)

 For additional details, reference the National Board Certification Overview Quick Start Guide.
 Or, download the current in-depth Guide to National Board Certification for reference.

 Important Dates & Deadlines: 2024-2025 Registration Window (May 23, 2024 - February 28, 2025).
 As mentioned above, the National Board assessment is grouped into four components.
 With each of the four components costing $475, the total certification cost is $1,900 (which is reimbursable through Humble ISD*).
 Candidates can pay for and submit each component separately, effectively spreading the cost out over three years.
+Certifications remain active for five years after which the NBCT will need to complete the Maintenance of Certification (MOC) through National Board if they wish to remain an active NBCT.
+The MOC is $495 and also reimbursable through Humble ISD.
 For more information, visit the National Board certification webpage specific to paying for certification.

 *As a District, Humble ISD does not submit certification fees directly to the National Board for Professional Teaching Standards on behalf of candidates.
 Instead, once a candidate is officially certified, the Humble ISD National Board Certified Teacher provides the District contact with receipts and documentation for reimbursement.